 Explanation: All of the services offered by the server are now active and ready for work.
+Action: None.
+Informational only.

 LWS0003I Server shut down successfully.

 Explanation: The server processing completed normally.
 The server ends with a return code of 0.